The Bureau of Motor Vehicles to add Additional Resources to Reduce Wait Time for Driver’s Licenses and Identification Card Appointments

 U.S. VIRGIN ISLANDS— Director Barbara Jackson-McIntosh would like to inform the motoring public that due to the extension of the Stay-at-Home order issued by Governor Albert Bryan Jr.; the bureau will only be serving customers by appointment only.
 As Governor Bryan has instituted the Stay at Home phase in an effort mitigate the spread of the coronavirus, the Bureau of Motor Vehicles has implemented the following protocols:

 - The bureau will only be serving customers by appointments only, Director McIntosh is requesting that customers do not come to the bureau until their appointment time.
 Customers will receive a reminder via text 30 minutes prior to their appointment and 2 minutes before they are required to come into the offices.

 - All driver’s licenses and identification card services have resumed, customers must make an appointment online at bmv.vi.gov.
 Customers whose appointment was cancelled during the Stay-at Home order, the BMV will contact each customer to reschedule their appointment.

-- Director McIntosh is encouraging the community to take advantage of the bureau’s online vehicle registration process.
-During the period from March 18, 2020 to May 31, 2020, the bureau will waive the requirement for inspection for any customer that renew their vehicle registration online.
+- Director McIntosh is encouraging the motoring public to take advantage of the bureau’s online vehicle registration process.
+During this period, the bureau will waive the requirement for inspection for any customer that renew their vehicle registration online.
 If customers need assistance in setting up an account or for technical assistance, please email the bureau at firstname.lastname@example.org.
 Customers are reminded to contact their insurance agency to email proof of insurance to the bureau at email@example.com.

 For up to date information on COVID-19, the new strain of coronavirus, please visit the Virgin Islands Department of Health’s website at: doh.vi.gov/coronavirus or text COVID19USVI to 88877. #COVID19USVI